kodi-community-addons/script.skin.helper.service/README.md

 Some additional window properties that can be used in the PVR windows.
 Enables a live scraper for images of the selected program in the PVR.
 Comes with smart caching so it will be faster once used more often.
 You must set the following Skin Bool to true --> SkinHelper.EnablePVRThumbs for the scraper to activate.
+The properties will also be available for your homescreen widgets if you set the kinHelper.WidgetContainer property.

 | property 			| description |
 | :----------------------------	| :----------- |